 If you only have Original Medicare (Part A & Part B), then Medicare will cover 80% of costs (once you’ve met your deductibles).
 Especially if you’ve been diagnosed with cancer, 20% of all your medical costs can add up.
 90% of Medicare beneficiaries enroll in supplemental Medicare plans to reduce their healthcare expenses.

-Depending on your supplemental Medicare insurance, some of your costs may be significantly lower.
+Depending on your supplemental Medicare insurance, some of your costs for cancer treatment and screenings may be significantly lower.
 Medicare Supplement (Medigap) plans will reduce or eliminate the 20% of costs of covered services that Original Medicare doesn’t pay.
 Medicare Advantage plans will limit your out-of-pocket expenses and sometimes provide coverage for additional services.
 Each Medigap and Medicare Advantage plan varies, and you can work with a Medicare agent to understand or change your plan to best meet your needs.

 Medicare coverage for cancer supplies